Indian Constitution and Governance

 Home ยป Law Library Updates ยป Sarvarthapedia ยป National ยป INDIA ยป Indian Constitution and Governance

-Indian Constitution (Contents)
+Indian Constitution Introduction

 The Indian Constitution stands as one of the most extensive, detailed, and historically rooted constitutional documents in the modern world, reflecting the political evolution, colonial experience, and aspirations of a newly independent nation.
 Its origins lie deeply embedded in the long trajectory of constitutional development in India, beginning with early colonial administrative experiments and culminating in the intense deliberations of the Constituent Assembly between 1946 and 1949.
 The Constitution was not merely a legal document but a historical synthesis, embodying centuries of governance traditions, freedom struggles, and intellectual debates across the subcontinent.
+(See Government of India Act 1935)

 The process formally began on December 9, 1946, in New Delhi, when the Constituent Assembly convened for the first time.
 The Assembly, initially comprising representatives elected indirectly under the Cabinet Mission Plan of 1946, undertook the monumental task of drafting a constitution for a country of immense diversity, consisting of multiple languages, religions, cultures, and political traditions.
 The drafting process extended over nearly three years, involving 11 sessions, 165 sittings, and thousands of debates and amendments.